The Mystery of twelve Jyotirlinga, Name, Place and their spiritual recognition

 2. Shri Omkareshwar Jyotirlinga or Shree Omkareshwar Temple or Shree Omkareshwar Jyotirlinga

-Shri Omkareshwar jyotirlinga, Shree Omkareshwar temple, Shree Omkareshwar jyotirlinga, by whatever name you call is a unique temple to visit in the sense that the temple is situated on an island called Mandhata which is shaped like the เฅ (Om) symbol in Devanagari script.
-It is located on the southern bank of the Narmada River on the mainland.ย
+Shri Omkareshwar jyotirlinga, Shree Omkareshwar temple, Shree Omkareshwar jyotirlinga, by whatever name you call is a unique temple to visit in the sense that the temple is situated on an island called Mandhata which is shaped like the ॐ (Om) symbol in Devanagari script.
+It is located on the southern bank of the Narmada River on the mainland.

-People find boat journeys from the mainland to Omkareshwara temple or Omkareshwara in a serene and picturesque environment like a dream come true.ย
+People find boat journeys from the mainland to Omkareshwara temple or Omkareshwara in a serene and picturesque environment like a dream come true.

-Omkareshwar temple is situated 140 Kms south of Mahakaleshwar Temple in Ujjain in the Khandwa district of Madhya Pradesh.ย
+Omkareshwar temple is situated 140 Kms south of Mahakaleshwar Temple in Ujjain in the Khandwa district of Madhya Pradesh.

 The Omkareshwar temple is said to have been built by Jayasimhadeva and Jayavarman, the Paramara Kings of Malwa in the 11th Century.
-Subsequently, it was administered by Chauhan rulers.

 In the 13th Century the temple was plundered by Mahmud Gazni, an Afghan ruler.
-During the Muslim rule, the temple remained under the administration of the Chauhan Kings.

 In the 19th Century, the temple was rebuilt by the Holkar rulers, mainly by Rani Ahalya Bai Holkar of Indore.